Rotation Symmetry-Protected Topological Phases of Fermions

 In conclusion, we have applied the dimensional reduction approach to study 1D, 2D and 3D interacting fermionic SPT phases with a symmetry group $C_M\times G$, where $C_M$ consists of rotations and $G$ contains internal Abelian symmetries.
 We obtain the classification of fermionic SPT phases for various symmetry groups.
 In addition, 2D and 3D fermionic crystalline SPT phases that can only exist with strong interaction are constructed.
 By comparing our results with known classifications of internal SPT phases, we formulate a precise crystalline equivalence principle for fermionic systems.
 We also identify several new instances of Lieb-Schultz-Mattis-type theorems for 2D FSPT phase.
 The main results have been summarized in Sec.~\ref{sec:mainresults}.

 In this work we only study FSPT phases with rotation symmetry and Abelian internal symmetries.
 Moreover, the total symmetry group is a direct product of the two.
 For future studies, it is interesting but challenging to study the classification of more general crystalline symmetry groups, in particular those in which the crystalline symmetries are extended by the internal symmetries.
 The crystalline equivalence principle of these symmetry groups are particularly interesting to look at.
 Also, a general proof of the crystalline equivalence principle for FPST phases is highly demanded.

-\emph{Related works}: recently several relevant works on crystalline SPT phases have appeared on arXiv around the same time that a preprint of this work was posted (in October 2018; see the note below). \Refs{SongArxiv2018, ShiozakiArxiv2018, ElseArxiv2018} presented general framework for the classification of crystalline SPT phases.
-In particular, our results partially overlaps with \Ref{ShiozakiArxiv2018}. \Ref{RasmussenArxiv2018b} also constructed interacting intrinsically fermionic SPT phases with crystalline symmetries.
+\emph{Related works.} Several relevant works on crystalline SPT phases appeared on arXiv around the same time that a preprint of this work was posted (in October 2018; see the note below). \Refs{SongArxiv2018, ShiozakiArxiv2018, ElseArxiv2018} presented general frameworks for the classification of crystalline SPT phases.
+In particular, our results partially overlap with \Ref{ShiozakiArxiv2018}. \Ref{RasmussenArxiv2018b} also constructed interacting intrinsically fermionic SPT phases with crystalline symmetries.

 \emph{Note added.} The first version of this paper was posted on arXiv in October 2018 (arXiv:1810.12308v1), more than three years before its submission for peer review.
 Compared to that version, the main improvement is the derivation of classification group $\mathscr{G}$ of 3D FSPT phases (see Sec.~\ref{sec:stackgroup} and related discussions in Appendix \ref{sec:more3D}).
 In addition, a new example is included in Appendix \ref{app:e3}.